 About the Stockholm Jazz Trio

 The Stockholm Jazz Trio also works with the great singer, Peter Getz.
-Together with Peter, they recorded “Getz Together”, and will be touring Sweden extensively in 2013-2014.
+Together with Peter, they recorded Cd “Getz Together”, and has been touring Sweden extensively.

 Daniel Tilling – piano

 Daniel Tilling was born in 1975 and grew up in Stockholm, Sweden.
 He completed his studies at the Malmö College of Music in 2001.
 In addition to the Stockholm Jazz Trio, he plays regularly with the Stockholm Swing All Stars and the Stockholm Jazz Orchestra.
 Daniel has also worked extensively with many other Swedish jazz artists including Andreas Pettersson & Deborah Brown, Anneli Evaldson, Karl Olandersson Quartet, Robert Erlandsson Quartet, Ulf Adåker, Jess Gersztenkorn, Rigmor Gustafsson, Miriam Aïda, Fredrik Kronkvist, Viktoria Tolstoy, Amanda Sedgwick, Svante Thuresson, Tim Hagans & the Norrbotten Big Band, and the Fredrik Norén Band.

 Jan is one of Sweden’s most experienced bassists and has played in ensembles featuring early jazz, swing, bebop, fusion and modern improvisational jazz.
 He is equally at home in large and small jazz ensembles, on stage or in the recording studio, working with folk musicians and choirs.
 Jan studied at the Royal College of Music in Stockholm.
 He continued his studies in Boston, Massachusetts at the Berklee College of Music in 1985 where he was a Performance Major.